Kenshiro-28/MAGI/README.md

 Some models require authentication.
 To access these gated models:

-- Visit the model's page on Hugging Face (e.g., https://huggingface.co/black-forest-labs/FLUX.1-dev).
+- Visit the model's page on Hugging Face (e.g., https://huggingface.co/SG161222/RealVisXL_V5.0).
 - Complete the required access agreement.
 - Generate an access token in your Hugging Face account settings.
 - Authenticate your local environment by running the following command in the project directory (with your Python environment activated):

 ```
-$ huggingface-cli login
+$ hf auth login
 ```

 #### Configuration

-IMAGE_GENERATION_MODEL: this is the model used to generate images (default: stabilityai/stable-diffusion-3.5-large)
+IMAGE_GENERATION_MODEL: this is the model used to generate images (default: SG161222/RealVisXL_V5.0)

 IMAGE_GENERATION_LORA: this is the LoRA used to enhance image quality, it must be compatible with the selected model.
 Leave empty if not using a LoRA (default: None)

+IMAGE_GENERATION_TYPE: this defines the base medium or style of the image (acting as a foundational anchor).
+This text will be prepended to the beginning of the prompt used to generate each image (default: 4K RAW photo, high-end commercial photography)

-IMAGE_GENERATION_SPECS: these are the general features of the images you want to generate.
-This text will be prepended to the prompt used to generate each image (default: 4K RAW photo, 50mm lens, f/8 aperture, high-end commercial photography, critical focus, tangible textures, richly detailed, volumetric lighting, cinematic color grading)
+IMAGE_GENERATION_SPECS: these are the overarching photographic or artistic specifications you want to apply to the images.
+This text will be appended to the end of the prompt used to generate each image (default: 50mm lens, f/8 aperture, critical focus, tangible textures, richly detailed, volumetric lighting, cinematic color grading)

-IMAGE_GENERATION_NEGATIVE_PROMPT: these are the unwanted features of the images you want to generate (default: lowres, muddy textures, blurry, out of focus, soft focus, jpeg artifacts, deformed, bad proportions, gross proportions, bad anatomy, poorly drawn face, asymmetrical eyes, lifeless eyes, colored sclera)
+IMAGE_GENERATION_NEGATIVE_PROMPT: these are the unwanted features or structural flaws you want to instruct the model to avoid (default: lowres, blurry, out of focus, soft focus, jpeg artifacts, muddy textures, deformed, disfigured, bad anatomy, bad proportions, gross proportions, missing limbs, poorly drawn face, lifeless eyes)

 IMAGE_GENERATION_WIDTH: width of generated images in pixels (default: 896)